 The equipment was originally from Radio 1ZD, Tauranga, where it became surplus when they moved to a new location.
 The transmitter, loaned to the station from Radio New Zealand was the original 1ZB transmitter when it broadcasted from Waterview in Auckland.
 On the 5th January 2013 the 75 year old Collins Transmitter went on air without a hitch.
 The transmitter is only the second known to be operating in the world and was restored by our technicians at Village Radio, Russ Bain, George Stewart and Neil Walsh.
 It has been out of action for over 13 years but has been painstakingly restored by the technicians and a grant from the Lotteries Commission.
 Village Radio will continue to rely on it's more modern 1960's Toshiba value transmitter, leaving the Collins as a back-up and for special occasions.

 The announcers, technicians and support staff at Village Radio are all volunteers.
-They are not only New Zealanders and Maori but from all parts of the world, England, Ireland, U.S.A., Canada and the Philippines.
+They are not only New Zealanders and Maori but from all parts of the world.
 The technical members maintain the equipment and operate the turntables and mixing panel whilst the announcers compile and present their own programmes based on the easy listening format of the 20's to the 90's, from recordings stored at Village Radio.

 We are an incorporated society.
 Our official name is Tauranga Village Radio Museum Incorporated and we are always on the lookout for new volunteers to help with announcing, panel work, technical support and the general running of the station.

 At 11:00 am every weekday we have a Community Notice board where we promote local community groups free of charge.
 We also broadcast traffic, road closures and weather reports.
-On occasion we interview local people of interest to the Community.
-Recently we have introduced specialty hours of Jazz, Classical, New Zealand Music, Country and Rock n' Roll.
+On occasion we interview local people of interest to the Community and icons of New Zealand Music.
+Recently we have introduced specialty hours of Jazz, Classical, New Zealand Music, Country, Comedy and Rock n' Roll.